 Local currency exposures (whether funded with local deposits or foreign currency); and

-Trade finance
+Trade finance,

+Any other credit exposure from approved products (e.g.: derivatives)

 For the purposes of the calculation of country risk exposure, the actual country of risk will be applied rather than the country of incorporation.
 Country of risk is usually where revenues are sourced, where the greatest cross-border risk exists, and the country from which repayment is expected and/or, if relevant, where the underlying goods are located.

-The ManCo is the final authority within the Branch to determine the country of risk for a particular counterparty in case of dispute.
+The ManCo is the final authority within the Branch to determine the country of risk for a particular counterparty in case of any dispute.

 Country Limits